 They shake hands, place a hand on people’s back, then open up their body, and point to something in the environment.

-What they’re trying to do right there is to have people follow their lead.
+What they’re trying to do is to have people follow their lead.

 Of course, Trump heavily engages in it.

 Here with Macron while they both try to play each other and end up being quite awkward: